STATUTES FOR KARONGA DIOCESE FINANCE COUNCIL

-- It is earnestly recommended that administrators draw up each year a budget of income and expenditure.
-However, it is left to particular law to make this an obligation and to determine more precisely how it is to be presented.
+- Draw up each year a budget of income and expenditure.
+However, it is left to particular law(as determined by the diocesan Bishop) to make this an obligation and to determine more precisely how it is to be presented.

-Responsibilities of the Diocesan Finance Council
+Article 2: Responsibilities of the KDFC

-Notwithstanding the fact that the ultimate responsibility of administering a diocese vests in the Diocesan Bishop, Church law strongly recommends that the Diocesan Bishop carries out his responsibilities in collabolation with others.
-This is particularly so in regarding the Church’s temporal goods.
-To this effect every Diocesan Bishop is asked to institute a Diocesan Finance Council which should be consulted by the Bishop for various administrative decisions of a financial character, especially but not exclusively specified in Canon law provisions regarding the Church’s temporal goods (c.493).
+Notwithstanding the fact that the ultimate responsibility of administering a diocese vests in the diocesan Bishop, Church law strongly recommends that the diocesan Bishop carries out his responsibilities in collabolation with others.
+This is particularly so regarding the Church’s temporal goods.
+To this effect every diocesan Bishop is asked to institute a diocesan Finance Council which should be consulted by the Bishop for various administrative decisions of a financial character, especially but not exclusively specified in Canon law provisions regarding the Church’s temporal goods (c.493).